Alfred Wegener: Postwar period

-Third and fourth Greenland expeditions
+Third Greenland expedition

-In April-October 1929, Wegener embarked on his third expedition to Greenland, which laid the groundwork for the main expedition which he was planning to lead in 1930-1931.
+In April–October 1929, Wegener embarked on his third expedition to Greenland, which laid the groundwork for the German Greenland Expedition which he was planning to lead in 1930–1931.

+Fourth Greenland expedition: Death

 Wegener's last Greenland expedition was in 1930.
 The 14 participants under his leadership were to establish three permanent stations from which the thickness of the Greenland ice sheet could be measured and year-round Arctic weather observations made.

 They would travel on the ice cap using two innovative, propeller-driven snowmobiles, in addition to ponies and dog sleds.

 Wegener felt personally responsible for the expedition's success, as the German government had contributed $120,000 ($1.5 million in 2007 dollars).
-Success depended on enough provisions being transferred from West camp to Eismitte ("mid-ice") for two men to winter there, and this was a factor in the decision that led to his death.
+Success depended on enough provisions being transferred from West camp to Eismitte ("mid-ice", also known as Central Station) for two men to winter there, and this was a factor in the decision that led to his death.
 Owing to a late thaw, the expedition was six weeks behind schedule and, as summer ended, the men at Eismitte sent a message that they had insufficient fuel and so would return on 20 October.

 On 24 September, although the route markers were by now largely buried under snow, Wegener set out with thirteen Greenlanders and his meteorologist Fritz Loewe to supply the camp by dog sled.
 During the journey, the temperature reached -60 °C and Loewe's toes became so frostbitten they had to be amputated with a penknife without anaesthetic.
 Twelve of the Greenlanders returned to West camp.
 On 19 October the remaining three members of the expedition reached Eismitte.

-Expedition member Johannes Georgi estimated that there were only enough supplies for three at Eismitte, so Wegener and Rasmus Villumsen took two dog sleds and made for West camp.
+Expedition member Johannes Georgi estimated that there were only enough supplies for three at Eismitte, so Wegener and 27 year-old native Greenlander Rasmus Villumsen took two dog sleds and made for West camp.
 (Georgi later found that he had underestimated the supplies, and that Wegener and Villumsen could have overwintered at Eismitte.)

 They took no food for the dogs and killed them one by one to feed the rest until they could run only one sled.
-While Villumsen rode the sled, Wegener had to use skis, but they never reached the camp: Wegener died and Villumsen was never seen again.
-After Wegener was declared missing in May 1931, and his body found shortly thereafter, Kurt Wegener took over the expedition's leadership in July, according to the prearranged plan for such an eventuality.
+While Villumsen rode the sled, Wegener had to use skis, but they never reached the camp.
+Wegener died in his tent around 90 miles from Eismitte and was hastily buried with his skis stuck upright in the snow.
+Villumsen resumed his journey, but he was never seen again.
+Six months later, on 12 May 1931, Wegener's skis were discovered.
+Expedition members built a pyramid-shaped mausoleum in the ice and snow, and Alfred Wegener's body was laid to rest.
+Wegener had been 50 years of age and a heavy smoker, and it was believed that he had died of heart failure brought on by overexertion.
+Kurt Wegener took over the expedition's leadership in July, according to the prearranged plan for such an eventuality.

-This expedition inspired the Greenland expedition episode of Adam Melfort in John Buchan's 1933 novel A Prince of the Captivity.